Skip to content

 Most of the time, a little grass nibbling is perfectly normal and nothing to worry about.
 But, like many quirky canine habits, there are moments when it’s worth paying closer attention.

 For example, if you notice a sudden increase in how often your dog is eating grass, or they seem unusually fixated on finding patches to graze on, it might be a sign of something more going on beneath the surface, whether that’s a digestive issue or nutritional imbalance.
+Be sure to monitor your dog for excessive or sudden changes in grass-eating behaviour, particularly in older dogs, as this can sometimes signal a problem.

 You should also take note if your dog appears unwell before or after eating grass.
 Things like lethargy, bloating or general discomfort can sometimes indicate that their tummy isn’t quite right.
 Occasional vomiting isn’t uncommon after eating grass, but if it starts happening frequently, or your dog loses interest in food altogether, it’s best to speak with your vet for advice.

 It’s also important to think about where your dog is snacking.
 Grass in parks or gardens can sometimes be treated with pesticides or herbicides, which can be harmful if ingested.
-Try to make sure your pup’s grazing grounds are safe and chemical-free.
+The biggest risk associated with dogs eating grass is chemicals like pesticides, herbicides, and fertilisers applied to it.

 Even if you now know the answer to “why does my dog eat grass” and feel reassured that it’s usually nothing to worry about, that doesn’t necessarily mean you want it to become their favourite hobby.
 No one wants to be constantly stopping mid-walk so your dog can snack on the nearest tuft of grass… it’s not exactly ideal!